Generation ship: Size

 For a spacecraft to maintain a stable environment for multiple generations, it would have to be large enough to support a community of humans and a fully recycling ecosystem.
 A spacecraft of such a size would require much energy to accelerate and decelerate.
 A smaller spacecraft, while able to accelerate more easily and thus make higher cruise velocities more practical, would reduce exposure to cosmic radiation and the time for malfunctions to develop in the craft, but would have challenges with resource metabolic flow and ecologic balance.

 Social breakdown

 Generation ships traveling for long periods of time may see breakdowns in social structures.
 Changes in society (for example, mutiny) could occur over such periods and may prevent the ship from reaching its destination.
 This state was described by Algis Budrys in a 1966 book review:

 Robert A. Heinlein's Orphans of the Sky (the "impeccable statement of this theme", Budrys said) and Brian Aldiss's Non-Stop (U.S. title: Starship) discussed such societies.

 Cosmic rays

-The radiation environment of deep space is very different from that on the Earth's surface, or in low earth orbit, due to the much larger influx of high-energy galactic cosmic rays (GCRs).
+The radiation environment of deep space is very different from that on the Earth's surface, or in low Earth orbit, due to the much larger influx of high-energy galactic cosmic rays (GCRs).
 Like other ionizing radiation, high-energy cosmic rays can damage DNA and increase the risk of cancer, cataracts, and neurological disorders.
-One known practical solution to this problem is surrounding the crewed parts of the ship with a thick enough shielding such as a thick layer of maintained ice as proposed in The Songs of Distant Earth, a science fiction novel by Arthur C. Clarke (note: in this book the ship's mammoth ice shield is only in the forward part of the ship, preventing micrometeors from damaging the ship during its interstellar journey).